orangetrialtruck/orangetrialtruck.github.io/content/posts/42110-landrover-chassis-v03/index.md

 - name: "featured-image"
   src: "images/featured_image.jpg"

-tags: ["42110", "Land Rover Defender"]
+tags: ["42110", "Land Rover Defender", "WIP"]
 categories: []

 toc:
   enable: false
 ---

 The third version of the Land Rover Defender chassis.
 To date, this is the most successful version.
+All functions work well, the gearbox does not slip even under load.
+The connection between the servo motor and the steering rack is half that of the previous version, resulting in less steering play.
+Let's see how the chassis will behave after adding the Land Rover's massive body!

 <!--more-->